 - What is a popular delicacy in French cuisine?

 Traditional French Cuisine to Try

-Here are several cook guides to some classic foods to try on your French culinary adventure.
+Here are several cook guides to classic foods for your French culinary adventure.

-Let’s start out easy.
-Seafood dishes and fish dishes are popular in french food.
+Let’s start easy.
+Seafood dishes and fish dishes are popular in French food.
 You can buy bulots from street vendors in Paris and all the seaside towns in France.

-They taste a lot like clams and are fun to eat, even as a light meal.
-Served with a bit of lemon juice and some iced water on a hot summer day, you’ll have yourself a refreshing and satisfying piece of French cuisine.
+They taste like clams and are fun, even as a light meal.
+Served with lemon juice and iced water on a hot summer day, you’ll have a refreshing and satisfying French cuisine.

 See Related: Best Places to Visit in France